 Market participants reference the 2s10s spread in regime classification: a steepening spread during a rally is a bull steepener, while a flattening spread during a selloff is a bear flattener.
 The five regime classifications (bull/bear x steep/flat, plus Consolidation) each carry distinct implications for portfolio positioning.
 See the 30 Yr / 2 Yr regime page for the current classification and historical distribution using the long end of the curve.

 Both measure the slope of the yield curve, but they emphasize different parts of the policy cycle.
 The 3m10y spread anchors the short end at the 3-month bill, which closely tracks the current Fed funds rate.
 The 2s10s anchors at the 2-year, which prices in expected Fed actions over the next two years.
-The 3m10y inversion has historically been the more reliable recession signal in academic research; the 2s10s is more widely cited by markets.
+The 3m10y inversion has historically been the more reliable recession signal in academic research.
+The 2s10s is more widely cited by markets.

 The /spreads/2s10s page plots the daily history of the 2-year vs 10-year spread back to 1976, with NBER recession shading.
 The hub at /spreads shows the current value alongside other commonly tracked slope measures.